What a great way to kick off the school year with back to school traditions the whole family will remember, enjoy, and look forward to each year!

 7. End Summer with a Special Day of Fun

 Mark the end of your summer with a day of fun.
 Get back-to-school pedicures with your daughter.
 Take your son fishing for the afternoon.
 Find ways to maximize quality one-on-one time.
-Even a great dinner the night before school starts is an awesome family tradition—cook your kid’s favorite dish or dessert.
+Even a great dinner the night before school starts is an awesome family tradition—cook your kid’s favorite dish and/or dessert.

 When the kids are out of school for the summer, many moms are counting the days until the kids go back…but when they return, the house definitely feels a little emptier.
 End the summer on a high note by enjoying a favorite activity or adventure as a family and spending time together before schedules become busier and more complicated.